-As part of a well-rounded thought leadership strategy, you need to understand what makes your brand different.
+As part of a well-rounded thought leadership strategy, understand what makes your brand different.
 Become familiar with your competitive distinction.
-Understand what areas you excel in and take advantage of those.
+Determine what areas you excel in and take advantage of those.

 As a thought leader, it's important to carve out a specific area of expertise.
 More than that, select an area of expertise where a lot of experts don't exist.
 If you notice a specific area of your industry lacks experts and content, that might be space for you to fill.

-One study shows that senior business decision makers crave case studies that show a business in action.
-This is not merely customer testimonials; instead, it consists of in-depth studies that show the challenges that a business faced, and how your brand was able to help.
+One study reported that senior business decision makers crave case studies that show a business in action.
+This is not merely customer testimonials; instead, it consists of in-depth studies that show the challenges that a business faced, and how a brand was able to help.